The Beekeeper & the Bewitched Hare

 "Not exactly talk..."

-When the lad returned to his cottage, he carried the hare from hive to hive, repeating what the old gypsy woman had said.
+When the lad returned to his cottage, he carried the hare from hive to hive, repeating what the old gypsy woman had told him.
 On the one hand, he felt a bit silly explaining all of this to a mass of bees.
-Yet by their collective sounds they seemed to murmur in understanding, as a person would do who was listening to someone else.
+Yet by their collective sounds they seemed to murmur in understanding, as a person would do who was listening.
 And when the lad stepped away he sensed a building excitement from within the hive.